BobbyMcWho/vscode-exercism/README.md

 **Why did you create this extension?**

-I wanted a way to quickly complete exercises during my breaks without having to leave my editor or close my current workspace.
+I wanted a way to complete exercises during my breaks without having to leave my editor or close my current workspace.

-**Does this extension completely replace the website?**
+**Does this extension intend to replace the website?**

 No, the purpose of this tool is to supplement the website.
 Furthermore, there is no public api that provides access to profile information, making it extremely difficult to replicate online features.

 **Why can't I view my profile information?
 Why is my progress not synced with exercism.io?**

-As mentioned in the answer above, there is no available api that supports that functionality.
-Please read and subscribe to [#4087](https://github.com/exercism/exercism/issues/4087) for more information.
+As mentioned above, there is no available api that supports that functionality.
+Please read or subscribe to [#4087](https://github.com/exercism/exercism/issues/4087) for more information.

 ## Contributing

 Pull requests, feature requests, or any other form of contribution is always welcome.

 My primary usage of Exercism is in independent mode, which is why I would greatly appreciate some feedback/suggestions on how to improve this extension for everyone else.
-If there is a feature that you feel would greatly enhance your experience, please let me know by filing an issue and I will do my best to implement it.
+If there is a feature that you feel would enhance your experience, please let me know by filing an issue and I will do my best to implement it.

 ## Roadmap

-Although the lack of a public api places us in a precarious situation, there are still some features that are planned for the near future:
+Although the lack of a public api places us in a precarious situation, there are still some features that are planned for the future:

 - Commenting support via the comment api
 - Profile information